What Is Alcohol?

 The US Food and Drug Administration (FDA) approved medications:

 - Naltrexone works by blocking the receptors in the brain that are involved in craving alcohol or the rewarding effects of drinking.
-It comes either as a pill that is taken daily, or as an injection that can be given once per month.
+It comes either as a pill that is taken daily, or as a monthly injection known as Vivitrol.

 - Acamprosate is prescribed to help people with AUD maintain abstinence from alcohol by alleviating some negative symptoms of prolonged abstinence.
 It is a pill that is taken three times per day.